 - 2 tbsp granulated sugar (0.88 oz, 25 grams)

 - 1/4 tsp salt

 - 2 large egg yolks slightly beaten

-- 5 cups ricotta cheese store-bought or homemade, recipe for homemade below
+- 5 cups ricotta cheese store-bought or homemade

 To make the dough

 - Mix the flour, sugar and salt in the bowl of a stand mixer, or any bowl if you plan on kneading by hand.